makerdao/community/governance/polls/templates/Poll Template - Base Rate Adjustment.md

 ## Review

-The **Base Rate** is usually not discussed explicitly on a weekly basis as this poll is a regular ocurrance.
+The **Base Rate** is usually not discussed explicitly on a weekly basis as this poll is a regular occurrence.
 Please review the [governance forum](https://forum.makerdao.com/c/governance) to see if there has been any discussion on the vote this week to inform your position before voting.

 ## Next Steps

 If the winning result of this poll differs from the current **Base Rate** parameter value in the Maker Protocol then this change will be included in the Executive Vote on the Friday following the conclusion of this poll.

-If the Friday executive passes, then this rate change will become active in the Maker Protcol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.
+If the Friday executive passes, then this rate change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.

 ---

 ## Resources

-If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and setup your wallet to vote.
+If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and set up your wallet to vote.

 Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework)